CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/terraform/lambda-sqs/README.md

 ## Components created
 + Lambda SQS trigger

+> In order to properly deploy this trigger, the [Lambda function](terraform/lambda) and the [SQS queues](terraform/sqs) must already exist.
+This means the trigger deployment must be executed _after_ the Lambda and SQS deployments.

 ## First run
 After downloading the Terraform files (*.tf) you must execute _terraform init_ in order to download the necessary resources for Terraform to function.
 More information regarding Terraform and how it can be leveraged to expedite infrastructure deployments can be found [here](https://learn.hashicorp.com/tutorials/terraform/aws-build?in=terraform/aws-get-started).